-Services that are covered for you What you must pay when you get these services SCAN Heart First Bexar County SCAN Heart First Harris County Emergency care (continued) same as for such services furnished innetwork.
+Services that are covered for you What you must pay when you get services hen you get these SCAN Balance Bexar County SCAN Balance Harris County Emergency care (continued) to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
+Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished innetwork.
 If you require monitoring or a period of recovery after your emergency care, you may be placed in "observation" status.
 This may require you to stay at the facility for several hours or overnight if needed.
-In this event, you will only pay your emergency care copayment while under observation. the cost-sharing you would pay at a network hospital.
-If your condition allows you to return to a network hospital, care will be arranged as medically necessary (including transfer). the cost-sharing you would pay at a network hospital.
+In this event, you will only pay your emergency care copayment while under observation. hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.
+If your condition allows you to return to a network hospital, care will be arranged as medically necessary (including transfer). hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost-sharing you would pay at a network hospital.
 If your condition allows you to return to a network hospital, care will be arranged as medically necessary (including transfer).
 Emergency care - Worldwide coverage Worldwide emergency and urgently needed care is covered for services to evaluate or stabilize an emergency medical condition when outside of the United States.
-Worldwide coverage for emergency services: • This includes emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility. • Transportation back to the U.S. from another country is not covered. • Pre-scheduled, pre-planned, and/or elective procedures are not covered. • Follow-up care including after-care, rehabilitation, and skilled nursing facility stay is not considered emergency or urgently needed care and is not covered. \$90 copayment for worldwide emergency services.
+Worldwide coverage for emergency services: • This includes emergency or urgently needed care and emergency ambulance transportation from the scene of an emergency to the nearest medical treatment facility. • Transportation back to the U.S. from another country is not covered. • Pre-scheduled, pre-planned, and/or elective procedures are not \$90 copayment for worldwide emergency services.
 Please see Chapter 3, Sections 3.1-3.2 and Chapter 7, Section 1.1 for expense reimbursement information for worldwide services. \$90 copayment for worldwide emergency services.
 Please see Chapter 3, Sections 3.1-3.2 and Chapter 7, Section 1.1 for expense reimbursement information for worldwide services.